Deepesh0289/SuperStore-Sales-Analysis/README.md

-# SuperStore-Sales-Analysis
+# Super Store Sales Analysis
 Analyzing and Report generation along with 15 Days sales forecasting.

-Graphs and Charts Made:
-1.Sales by Payment Mode
-2.Sales by Segment
-3.Sales by Region
-4.Sales by Month
-5.Profit by Month
-6.Sales by Ship Mode
-7.Sales by Category
-8.Sales by Sub-Category
-9.Sales forecasting of upcoming 15 Days

-# Super Store Sales Analysis

 Problem: Lala ji had multiple stores in several states of America, He wanted to increase their sales, and ask theri manageres to give them advise.
 Managers advised him to hire a Data Analyst, which can solve this problem, so they hire me and tell Deepesh I'll giving you the resposibility to generate a detailed report on the basis of two years of data 2019 and 2020.